 - Weakness and muscle wasting

-Your doctor will send you for X-Rays or blood test and the results of these tests should be able to determine which condition you have, if any.
+Your doctor will send you for X-Rays or blood tests.
+The results of these tests should be able to determine which condition you have, if any.

 Living with Arthritis

 Arthritis can make a person’s life very difficult as they begin to struggle with everyday tasks such as writing or making a cup of coffee.
 Any form of movement can become a struggle and can put people with the condition in a lot of pain.

 If you have arthritis in your knees it may become difficult for you to walk or even get up out of your chair.
 If your hands are affected, you may be unable to pick up a pen and write or play any sports.

 Different types of Arthritis can affect you in different ways, but unfortunately the pain remains the same.

 It is very difficult to determine what causes a person to have arthritis.
 Some types of the condition are caused by several factors acting together.
 Whilst some people are more likely to develop certain types due to genetics.

 Other factors can also further the risk if you are already susceptible to the condition, such as infections, smoking and physically demanding jobs.
 Rheumatoid Arthritis is more common and severe in people who smoke for example.
-Working in a job which puts repetitive pressure on your body will put you more at risk of Osteoarthritis.
+Working in a job that puts repetitive pressure on your body will put you more at risk of Osteoarthritis.

 These causes aside, Arthritis can still strike suddenly without any warning or obvious trigger and affect people of all ages.
 In order to prevent yourself from being put at unnecessary risk of Arthritis we suggest that you try and live as healthy as possible, whilst looking after your body in the workplace and at home.

-Unfortunately, there is currently no cure for Arthritis, but there are some treatments and exercise routines which can help to slow the condition down and allow those affected to live their lives as normal.
+Unfortunately, there is currently no cure for Arthritis, but there are some treatments and exercise routines that can help to slow the condition down and allow those affected to live their lives as normal.